AllenInstitute/MicronsBinder/notebooks/multiscale/function/README.md

 # Datajoint credentials
 dj.config["database.host"] = "datajoint.ninai.org"

-dj.conn() # Then it will ask for your net id and password
+dj.conn() # Then it will ask for your id and password

 pinky = dj.create_virtual_module("seung_pinky", "seung_pinky")
 ```